Matt41321/BloonsArchipelago/README.md

 Currently in super early development, if you find any bugs please report them in the issues tab here for client issues, or in the discord for [Archipelago](https://discord.gg/archipelago) in the Bloons TD6 Thread.

 ## Setup
-1. Install Melon Loader 0.7.2 on Bloons TD6 (BTD6)
+1. Download and run Melon Loader Installer
+1. Download the MelonLoader.Windows.x64.CI.Release.zip
+2. Select Bloons TD 6 and under the Select a version click <u>Or select a zipped version</u> and select the MelonLoader.Windows.x64.CI.Release.zip
-2. Open BTD6 WITHOUT any mods installed
+3. Open BTD6 WITHOUT any mods installed
-3. Open your BTD6 folder and open mods
+4. Open your BTD6 folder and open mods
-4. Put Both BTD6 Mod Helper and Bloons Archipelago into the Mods folder.
+5. Put Both BTD6 Mod Helper and Bloons Archipelago into the Mods folder.
-5. Open the BTD6
+6. Open the BTD6
-6. Click the Mods Button, and hit the gear icon next to Bloons Archipelago
+7. Click the Mods Button, and hit the gear icon next to Bloons Archipelago
-7. Input all your server information, and click the connect button.
+8. Input all your server information, and click the connect button.

 [![Requires BTD6 Mod Helper](https://raw.githubusercontent.com/gurrenm3/BTD-Mod-Helper/master/banner.png)](https://github.com/gurrenm3/BTD-Mod-Helper#readme)